Icinga/icinga2/doc/4-monitoring-remote-systems.md

 > determines the required include directory.
 This can be overridden using the
 > [global constant](#global-constants) `ZonesDir`.

+#### <a id="zone-synchronisation-permissions"></a> Global configuration zone

+If your zone configuration setup shares the same templates, groups, commands, timeperiods, etc. you would have to duplicate quite a lot of configuration objects making the merged configuration on your configuration master unique.

+That is not necessary by defining a global zone shipping all those templates.
+By settting `global = true` you ensure that this zone configuration template will be synchronized to all involved nodes (only if they accept configuration though).

+    /etc/icinga2/zones.d
+      global-templates/
+        templates.conf
+        groups.conf
+      master
+        health.conf
+      checker
+        health.conf
+        demo.conf

+In this example, the global zone is called `global-templates` and must be defined in your zone configuration visible to all nodes.

+    object Zone "global-templates" {
+      global = true
+    }

+If you don't require any global configuration, skip this setting.

 #### <a id="zone-synchronisation-permissions"></a> Zone Configuration Permissions

 Each [ApiListener](#objecttype-apilistener) object must have the `accept_config` attribute